Storage Costs Explained (GB-month, requests, retrieval)

 S3 to Glacier transfer cost: what to include in the move

-A practical checklist for S3 to Glacier transfer cost: transition requests, minimum storage duration, and any transfer or rewrite overhead.
+Estimate S3 to Glacier transfer cost by separating lifecycle transition requests, minimum storage duration penalties, restore behavior, and any cross-region or rewrite overhead created during the move.

 S3 pricing: a practical model for storage, requests, egress, and replication